DoctorKhan/The-Social-Game-Book/src/40_part/255_the_diversity_design.md

 ## The Integration Discovery

-**The Breakthrough Insight**:

-As we compiled our research, the solution became clear: **Diversity becomes strength when properly understood and integrated**.
+As I compiled my research, the solution became clear: **Diversity becomes strength when properly understood and integrated**.

 **The Management Through Understanding Approach**: